-Almost everyday, we have a customer or someone on social media asking us how often they should be watering their succulents.
-The answer is usually: it depends.
-It depends mostly on the environment you provide for them.
+Almost everyday, we have a customer or someone on social media asking us how often they should be watering their succulents, especially in the spring and summer months.

 Furthermore, what works for a beach house in San Diego will not work for an inland San Diego city like La Mesa.

 The reason there is no one answer is because every environment is different.
 La Jolla in San Diego is along the beach, which means there is higher humidity in the air than La Mesa, which is essentially a desert and arid.

 It doesn't need it everyday though.
 It wants a full-on soaking, fast draining soil and a pot with drainage hole to rid itself of excess moisture.

 It doesn't want to be misted with a spray bottle every other day.
 It doesn't want water via spray bottle ever.
 Sometimes they don't want to be watered at all, like when they go dormant.

 If your plants are indoors, there is good chance your plants will not need to be watered as often as they would when they are outdoors.